rubenk/pdns/docs/settings.rst

 -  Default: no

 If set to 'no', informative-only DNS details will not even be sent to syslog, improving performance.
-Available from 2.5 and onwards.

 .. _setting-logging-facility:

 ``logging-facility``
 --------------------

 If set to a digit, logging is performed under this LOCAL facility.
-See `"Operational logging using syslog" <../common/logging.md#logging>`__.
+See :ref:`logging-to-syslog`.
-Available from 1.99.9 and onwards.
 Do not pass names like 'local0'!

 .. _setting-loglevel: